-Delfina Maria Scagliotti is an intern at the O’Neill Institute.
+Delfina Maria Scagliotti was an intern at the O’Neill Institute.
 She is a law student at National University of Córdoba, Argentina, and is planning to graduate this year.

 In her university years, Delfina chose to study a human rights course and passed the subject of Professional Practice by working in the Human Rights and Justice Office of the Supreme Court of Justice in Cordoba.
 Some the duties assigned to her, were researching trial records on access to justice in older populations and researching trial records on disability declarations.
 With her team, they completed a research project on the use of simple language in judicial decisions.